Set Up Analytics Apps

 - Click Edit.

-- Select the permissions that give view-only access to the Sales Analytics app: Access Sales Cloud Analytics Templates and Apps and Use Analytics Templated Apps.
+- Select the permission that enables access to the Sales Analytics app: Use Analytics Templated Apps.

 - Click Save.

-If you create permission sets for users of another prebuilt Analytics app, select the user permission specific to that app.
-For example, to set up user permissions for Service Analytics, select the ”Access Service Cloud Analytics Templates and Apps” permission.
+If you create permission sets for users of a prebuilt Analytics app that requires separate permissions, select the user permission specific to that app.
+For example, to set up user permissions for Event Monitoring Analytics, select the ”Access Event Monitoring Analytics Templates and Apps” permission.